-- (i) The general nature of the absence (illness/injury). - (ii) The employee is under the physician's care. - (iii) The employee is unable to carry out their duties due to such illness/injury. - (iv) The future prognosis and likely return to work date.
+- i) The general nature of the absence (illness/injury). - ii) The employee is under the physician's care. - iii) The employee is unable to carry out their duties due to such illness/injury. - iv) The future prognosis and likely return to work date.

-(d) Sick Leave During Absence
+C) Sick Leave During Absence

-Employees shall not be entitled to payment under this Article while on leave without pay, layoff or Long Term Disability (LTD).
+Employees shall not be entitled to payment under this article while on leave without pay, layoff or long term disability.

-(e) Sick Leave Allowance Records
+D) Sick Leave Allowance Records